Thaumaptilon

-Leaf-shaped, Thaumaptilon had a central axis extending to its tip, with many "ribs" radiating from it, in a similar manner to the ribs of a leaf.
+Thaumaptilon had a leaf-shaped body defined by a central axis extending to its tip, with many "ribs" radiating from it, in a similar manner to the ribs of a leaf.
 These may have had canals connecting them to the axis.
 One side of its surface was covered in spots, which might have been zooids.

-Thaumaptilon is considered important due to its resemblance to some Ediacarans; it was believed to be a relative of forms such as Charnia.
+Thaumaptilon is considered important due to its resemblance to some frondose Ediacarans; it was believed to be a relative of forms such as Charnia.
+A 2020 study suggested that it should be placed in the group Petalonamae along with similar Ediacaran forms.

 Forms related to Charnia were once believed to be related to sea-pens (pennatulacean cnidarians), although this hypothesis has been questioned based on several lines of evidence.

 The name Thaumaptilon is said to be derived from the Greek thauma, "wonderful", + ptilon, "soft feather".
 In ancient Greek, thauma (θαῦμα) however means "wonder".